HashemSami/ND_capstone_dog_app/README.md

 ## Project Overview:

-This project is for the Udacity's Data Scientist Nanodegree, to build Convolutional Neural Networks (CNNs).
+This project is for the Udacity's Data Scientist Nanodegree, where students learn to build Convolutional Neural Networks (CNNs).
 Given an image of a dog, the algorithm will identify an estimate of the canine’s breed.
 If supplied an image of a human, the code will identify the resembling dog breed.

 ## Motivation: